keskival/universal-embodiment/README.md

 - Disasters and rescue
 - Military and defence

+## How to Support

+If you are interested in investing into this project which currently proceeds on spare time basis, contact the author Tero Keski-Valkama (tero.keskivalkama@gmail.com).
+To scale up the effort we will need compute and people, which means a capital investment in the scale of 16 M€ to get properly started, and 160 M€ for a runway of 3-5 years to scale up and build prototypes.

 ## General Principles

 All highly developed animals learn from the experience of others, whether others are of the same species, individuals of totally